TL;DR

 Runner-up

 Edge and Chrome are remarkably similar browsers with the same engine underneath.
-Edge wins on built-in productivity features (vertical tabs, Collections, Copilot, PDF handling, RAM efficiency), while Chrome wins on ecosystem integration (Google services, DevTools, and being the primary extension development target).
+Edge wins on built-in productivity features (vertical tabs, Copilot AI, PDF handling, RAM efficiency), while Chrome wins on ecosystem integration (Google services, DevTools, and being the primary extension development target).
 For Mac users, neither is as efficient as Safari, but between the two Chromium options, Edge offers more value-added features while Chrome offers greater familiarity and Google ecosystem integration.
+Note: Microsoft is retiring Collections as of April 2026.

 Bottom Line: Choose Edge for productivity features and lower RAM usage.
 Choose Chrome for Google ecosystem integration and web development.